 For the Salad:

-- Feta Cheese: Greek feta was used in this recipe because of its crumbly texture, however any variety of soft cheese can be used.
+- Feta Cheese: Greek feta adds texture, but any soft cheese works.

 See the full list of ingredients with measurements below in recipe card.